AbelWondimul/AbelWondimul/README.md

 ###

-<p align="left">I'm Abel Legesse, a second-year Computer Science major with a minor in Data Science.
+<p align="left">I'm Abel Legesse, a third-year Computer Science major with a minor in Data Science.
 I really enjoy learning new things, especially techie stuff.
 When I'm not studying, I play soccer, watch movies, and do volunteer work.
 Whether I'm coding or kicking a ball, I'm always having a good time.
 Let's connect and chat about all things tech and more!</p>

 ###